RashidAljohani/localhost/_posts/2022-09-12-camel-connectors-running-in-kafka-environments.md

 [Apache Camel](https://camel.apache.org/) provides a mature integration framework that empowers you to quickly and easily integrate various systems consuming or producing data.
 On the other hand, [Kafka](https://kafka.apache.org/) provides a distributed streaming platform that enables the development of real-time and event-driven applications.
 How powerful will it be if both frameworks work together?

 Apache Camel has just [released](https://camel.apache.org/blog/Camel-Kafka-connector-release-0.1.0/) a set of connectors which can be used to leverage the broad ecosystem of Camel in Kafka Connect.
-In the follow steps you will learn how to use Apache Camel connectors in a Kafka environment - [IBM Events Streams](https://ibm.github.io/event-streams/about/overview/)
+In the follow steps you will learn how to use Apache Camel connectors in a Kafka environment - [IBM Event Streams](https://ibm.github.io/event-streams/about/overview/)

 # Demo flow